himanshurattan99/snake-game/README.md

 ## 🎮 Features

-- 🎯 Simple and intuitive controls using arrow keys
-- 🔄 Smooth snake movement
+- 🎯 Intuitive arrow key controls with smooth snake movement
-- 🧱 Wall boundary collision detection
-- 🍎 Random food spawning mechanism
+- 🍎 Dynamic food spawning with collision detection and snake growth
+- 🔥 Multiple difficulty levels with increasing speed
-- 🍴 Food consumption collision detection
+- 🧱 Comprehensive collision detection (walls and self)
-- ➕ Snake length growth mechanism
-- 📛 Game ends when snake crosses itself
-- 🎨 Clean, minimalist design
+- 🪙 Real-time scoring with persistent high score system
-- 💻 No dependencies - built with pure JavaScript
+- 💻 Built with pure JavaScript - no dependencies
+- 🎨 Clean, minimalist design with overlay messages
+- 🎵 Enhanced gameplay with sound effects

 ## 🚀 Features To Add

-- 🪙 Implement real-time score tracking with persistent high score storage
-- ❌ Display game over message with screen overlay
-- 🎵 Include sound effects for enhanced gameplay experience
-- 🌐 Customizable game board grid size
-- ⏯️ Add game control features (pause/restart)
+- 📱 Add mobile touch controls
 - 📱 Add a responsive layout
+- ✨ Add different types of food with special effects

 ## 🐞 Bugs Fixed

 - Prevented snake from moving in opposite direction
 - Fixed self-collision detection
 - Ensured food does not spawn on snake's body
+- Fixed the issue where background music would not start when game starts
+- Corrected snake's collision detection at top border (snake's head at index 0)

 ## 🛠️ Technical Stack